How can I call myself a travel blogger? I’m having two weeks off work to uh, travel, and I’m getting in a right state over it.

 Driving time: 2 hours, straight from Dubrovnik to Kotor, around the perimeter of the Bay of Kotor.

 The first slightly lame but exciting thing about Montenegro was gaining a passport stamp.
-Travelling mainly around Europe and Schengen Zones means despite getting about a bit, my passport still looks pretty sad and unused.
+Travelling mainly around Europe and within the Schengen Zone means despite getting about a bit, my passport still looks pretty sad and unused.

 But uh, moving away from that news, who knew the bay of Kotor is a bit of looker?